kdrkdrkdr/ko2kana/README.md

 Replace Korean with Katakana so that you can read Korean in the TTS Japanese model.
 Typically, when you create a multilingual TTS, you organize the text with an IPA cleaner.
 However, this method is awkward, inaccurate and if the pronunciation symbol is insufficient or absent, the voice is missing.
+Therefore, only phonemes present in the TTS data were made close to the pronunciation of other languages.

 ## Requirements